What is Price to Book Value (P/B) Ratio?

 (Price/Book Value Per share) = (Price/EPS) x (EPS/Book Value Per share)

-Now, Price/EPS is nothing but PE ratio.
+Now, Price/EPS is nothing but a PE ratio.

 EPS/Book value per share formula is ROE (remember, ROE = Net Income / Shareholder’s Equity or Book Value)

-Because of its close linkage to return on equity (price to book is PE multiplied by ROE), it is useful to view price to book value together with ROE
+Because of its close linkage to return on equity (Price to book is PE multiplied by ROE), it is useful to view price to book value together with ROE.

 - General Rule of Thumb